-The Eisenhower Institute is a nonpartisan organization dedicated to carrying Dwight Eisenhower's legacy into the 21st century by fostering integrity and trust in federal government, promoting broader understanding of America's role and responsibilities in world affairs and fostering leadership development and public service in America and its youth.
+The Eisenhower Institute at Gettysburg College is a nonpartisan organization dedicated to carrying Dwight Eisenhower's legacy into the 21st century by fostering integrity and trust in federal government, promoting broader understanding of America's role and responsibilities in world affairs and fostering leadership development and public service in America and its youth.

 The primary purpose of the Dwight D. Eisenhower/Ann Cook Whitman Washington, DC Scholarship Program is to assist graduating African-American seniors from the District of Columbia public education system, based on need and merit, in obtaining an undergraduate degree in furtherance of their education and leadership skills.
 This objective is consistent with The Eisenhower Institute's other scholarship and fellowship programs.

 The Dwight D. Eisenhower/Ann Cook Whitman Washington, DC Scholarship is awarded to two senior students from any of four eligible high schools (Spingarn, H.D.
 Woodson, Ballou, and Eastern) who plan to pursue undergraduate education and who demonstrate that their course work and grades satisfy the requirements set forth below.

 Students should have a 2.8 GPA or above, a requirement that can be waived for candidates with particularly strong needs or qualifications otherwise.